carloswm85/basic-ntier-template/README.md

 - `Web.Angular` (presentation too)
 - `Web.MVC` (presentation too)

-## Under development
+## Branches Under Development

+`main` brach is not reciving updates.

-Use these branches under your own discretion:
+Remember this project is still under development.
+Yet, branches are usable.
+But because they are still under development, you shall use them under your own discretion:

 - [developer-lightweight](https://github.com/carloswm85/basic-ntier-template/tree/developer-lightweight) - NET Core 8 without Identity API
     - It can be used, but it may require additional development to fit your needs.